 FIDO was a great source of financial information for almost a

 decade.
-Understanding Money was an innovative website for almost 5
+Understanding Money was an innovative website with simple

-years, with simple steps and basic calculators to help people sort
+steps and basic calculators to help people sort out their money.

-out their money.
-These websites were replaced by MoneySmart in
+These websites were replaced by MoneySmart in March 2011.

-launch.
-MoneySmart combines the best of these two websites and
+MoneySmart combines the best of these two websites and we've added

-also the corporate, markets and financial services and consumer
+ASIC is the corporate, markets and financial services and

-credit regulator.
-For more information about ASIC's role as a
+consumer credit regulator.
+For more information about ASIC's role

 ASIC's regulatory role includes helping consumers and investors